DerBejijing/Autoshutdown-Plugin/README.md

 **This is a minecraft Plugin designed for Papermc and Spigot servers to automate shuting down the server**
 The repository includes the `Autoshutdown.jar` you can use like any other Plugin, and the sourcecode.
 To modify it you will need to setup a workspace for making Plugins, which you can learn elsewhere.

+**VERY VERY IMPORTANT**
+By default the shutdown is disabled!!
+You will have to either use `/enable` or the config file to activate it!

 **Config file**
 When the plugin is loaded for the first time, the config file is created in `/plugins/Autoshutdown`.
 There you can set the shutdown time, when warnings should be displayed, if the physical server should also be shut down, and more.
 Let's break down all the settings:
 ```